nhan0504/Restaurant/Angular.md

 ## Promises
 - **Why use promises:** Whenever the result is going to take time to return -> Must be able to proceed forward without waiting -> Use promises
-- **What is promises:** A mechanism that support asynchronous computation
+- **What is promises:** A mechanism that support asynchronous computation.
+Only produce 1 value when resolves successfully
   - Synchronous computation: Tasks must perform in order
   - Asynchronous computation: Tasks can be completed out of order
 - **Proxy:** A value that is not available at the moment when asked for it -> The proxy object will give access to the results once they become available -> If no results -> Return an error or the promises is rejected